sereneliu/AoC-2022/README.md

 Feverish from covid vaccine, so not thinking straight.
 Still, I wanted to attempt today's puzzle.
 Need to come back to this later.
 I'm not handling the diagonals correctly and I know that, but my brain cannot focus anymore.

 Realistically, going forward, the puzzles are only going to get harder.
 So, my intention is to try and solve what I can within the 24 hour period, but if I don't succeed, I will get back to it in January.
 Unfortunately, December is always a busy time so I can't just dedicate hours to AoC like I did in 2017.
 I'm already proud of myself for keeping up with it longer than I have previous years.
 As of right now, I have more total stars from 2018, but I gave up after day 5 and just sporadically went back to it.

+# Day 10

+Theme of the day is not comprehending the instructions.
+Took an hour for part 1, and 25 min for part 2.
+I'm going to continue to blame the fever, b/c the puzzle was very straightforward once I clearly understood what I was supposed to do.